 Checks if a packet is allowed or denied based on 5-tuple packet parameters for flow information (destination IP, source IP, destination port, source port, and protocol).
 If a security group denies the packet, the rule and group that denied the packet are returned.

-Determines the next hop for packets being routed in the Azure network fabric, so you can diagnose any misconfigured user-defined routes.
+Determines the next hop for packets being routed in the Azure network fabric so you can diagnose any misconfigured user-defined routes.

 Gets the effective and applied security rules that are applied on a VM.

-Enable you to capture logs related to traffic that is allowed or denied by the security rules in the group.
+Enable you to capture logs related to traffic that are allowed or denied by the security rules in the group.
 The flow is defined by 5-tuple information: source IP, destination IP, source port, destination port, and protocol.

 Provides the ability to troubleshoot virtual network gateways and connections.